island-lang/island-lang.github.io/README.md

 # Misc. topics

-## Lists and streams as array indices
+## Lists and streams as array index specifiers

 A list can be sliced using secondary list to specify an ordered subset of indices to be read from a list:
 ```isl
 let nums = [10, 20, 30, 40, 50, 60, 70, 80, 90]
 let indexes = [5, 3, 7]

 let result = nums[indexes] // result = [50, 30, 70]
 ```